Erutis/homelessness-predictor/README.md

 The purpose of this project is to see if we can predict homelessness by city from the city's budget.
 The hypothesis here is that something in the way that a city decides to spend its funds will give an insight to a model on how to predict number of homeless.

 Result: Due to time constraints, there wasn't enough time to clean enough of the data to create a good predictive model for homelessness from city budget.
-However, when running just the city budget data, a DecisionTreeRegressor was able to account for the variability in test values 91% of the time.
+When running just the city budget data, a DecisionTreeRegressor was able to account for the variability in test values 91% of the time.
+However, that success is probably from the availability of 40 years of financial data for each city.
+When the year data was removed and only 2015 was attempted, the prediction score was abysmal again.

 ### Data Sources
 - [FISC Database](https://www.lincolninst.edu/research-data/data-toolkits/fiscally-standardized-cities/search-database): `fisc_full_dataset_2017_update(1).xlsx`, `fisc_data.csv` derived from the Excel.
 The **Fiscally Standardized Cities (FiSC)** database makes it possible to compare local government finances for over 200 of the largest U.S. cities across more than 120 categories of revenues, expenditures, debt, and assets.